 Did you know that January is Hot Tea Month?
 We sat down with Daniel Benoudiz, founder of Small Tea in Coral Gables, Florida.
 Sipping some of his favorite teas from all corners of the earth, we learned about his entrepreneurial journey and what inspires his mission to create a modern sanctuary for customers.

 An entrepreneur at heart, Daniel came from his native Venezuela 10 years ago and first launched a technology-driven company with his brother to help match services with employees.
-When that took its course, he followed his true passion to create his tea shop and restaurant which now celebrates five successful years.
+After the company took its course, he followed his true passion and created his tea shop and restaurant, which now celebrates five successful years.

 “It’s you against yourself to fulfill your passion.
 I’m inspired by Lin Yutang: There is something in the nature of tea that leads us into a world of quiet contemplation of life.”Daniel Benoudiz, Founder, Small Tea

 Daniel set out to create an elegant and humble place and did just that with Small Tea; not small in size or ideations, but defined by small humanizing gestures.

 Simply put, I’ve just always loved tea.
 I wanted to take my business experience into something that was true to me and my passion.
 To that end, Small Tea represents the idea of slowing down from high performance lives.
 In other words, a place to disconnect in order to reconnect.
 Its a place coupled with the tea and menu complements, and an environment that creates a space where the mind can wander, rather than march.
 Because of my travels throughout the world, it inspired me to bring this global tea culture right here to Coral Gables.

 You curate everything from your teas to the food to the music playing.
 Can you tell us about your experiences?